A neutral third party acts as a facilitator to settle the dispute through

 Q: How long does mediation take?

-A: Typically cases are resolved after a half day or, at most, a full day of mediation.
+A: Typically cases are resolved after a half day or full day of mediation.

 Q: Do I need a lawyer?

 A: Because the parties are trying to work out their differences without incurring significant legal expenses, many choose not to involve lawyers.
-However, all parties are welcomed to bring their lawyers into the mediation process if they choose to.
+However, all parties are allowed to bring lawyers into the mediation process if they choose to.